 Accessory Dwelling Units

 Accessory Dwelling Units, also known as Second Dwelling Units, "in-law" or "granny" units, are additional dwellings located on the same lot as a single-family residence which contains separate living/sleeping, sanitary, and cooking facilities.
 An accessory unit may be located within the principal dwelling or can be in a detached accessory building.
-On January 1, 2017 new State laws went into effect (SB 1069 and AB 2299 ) regarding accessory dwelling units which voided our current local ordinance.
+On January 1, 2020 three new State laws went into effect (SB13, AB68, and AB881 ) regarding accessory dwelling units which voided our current local ordinance.
 We are currently developing a new ordinance to comply with the state laws but this process will take some time to complete.
 In the meantime, Planning staff will do our best to answer questions and interpret the new laws for each specific application we receive.
-Please read the interim guidelines that we have prepared to help answer questions about the state laws until we have a new ordinance in place and contact Planning with additional questions.
+Please contact Planning with any questions regarding your specific property.

 Junior Second Dwelling Units